 The falling cost combined with the performance of LED light bulbs has transformed the way we light our homes and businesses.
-Howver, it has also generated a lot of confusion that was not there before.
-Now, instead of looking just at the watts, there are many different characteristics of an LED light bulb that must be taken into consideration.
+However, it has also generated a lot of confusion that was not there before.
+Now, instead of looking just at the watts, many different characteristics of an LED light bulb must be considered.
 This resource will help you work through the new questions you should be asking.
 Also, check out CUB’s lighting calculator below to see how much money you can save by switching to LEDs.

 |LED Label||Incandescent Label|